-We’ve ogled the British Blue Shorthair, and admired the plush gray fur of the Chartreux from France.
-Now, it’s time for a crash course on Russia’s sleekest, most aristocratic-looking feline: the Russian Blue.
+We’ve ogled the British blue shorthair and admired the plush gray fur of the Chartreux from France.
+Now, it’s time for a crash course on Russia’s sleekest, most aristocratic-looking feline: the Russian blue.

-The Russian Blue’s ancestral roots are lost in time.
+The Russian blue’s ancestral roots are lost in time.
 Some people speculate that they’re descended from the pet cats of Russian czars, but there’s probably more truth to the claim that the breed originated in northwest Russia.
-According to legend, the gray kitties lived in the wilderness, and were prized—and sadly hunted—for their dense, warm fur.
-Today, it’s said that gray cats resembling the Russian Blue still live in the country's coldest regions.
+According to legend, the gray kitties lived in the wilderness and were prized—and sadly hunted—for their dense, warm fur.
+Today, it’s said that gray cats resembling the Russian blue still live in the country's coldest regions.

 The “Archangel Cat” made an appearance at one of the world’s first cat shows, held at London’s Crystal Palace in 1875.
-The breed reportedly drew praises from one writer in attendance, who described it as "a very handsome cat, coming from Archangel … particularly furry ….
+The breed reportedly drew praise from one writer in attendance, who described it as "a very handsome cat, coming from Archangel … particularly furry ….
 They resemble mostly the common wild gray rabbit."

-Sadly, the Russian Blue didn’t win any prizes: Harrison Weir—the show’s founder who’s today remembered as “the father of the cat fancy”—grouped all the short-haired blue cats into one category, and he preferred the stockier, round-faced British Blue.
+Sadly, the Russian blue didn’t win any prizes: Harrison Weir—the show’s founder who’s today remembered as “the father of the cat fancy”—grouped all the short-haired blue cats into one category, and he preferred the stockier, round-faced British blue.

-Today, the Russian Blue's appearance varies around Europe.
+Today, the Russian blue's appearance varies around Europe.
 Scandinavians mated the cat with Siamese cats, resulting in a longer, more angular look.
-And in Britain, the kitty was crossbred with bluepoint Siamese cats and British Blues, so they developed a stockier silhouette.
+And in Britain, the kitty was crossbred with bluepoint Siamese cats and British blues, so they developed a stockier silhouette.

-Russian Blues first arrived in America sometime in the 1900s, but it wasn't until much later that the country's cat enthusiasts started breeding them in earnest.
-They imported Russian Blues from Scandinavia and England, and over time, combined their unique features into the blue-furred, green-eyed cat we know and love today.
+Russian blues first arrived in America sometime in the 1900s, but it wasn't until much later that the country's cat enthusiasts started breeding them in earnest.
+They imported Russian blues from Scandinavia and England, and over time, combined their unique features into the blue-furred, green-eyed cat we know and love today.